 - Pacific Spirit Regional Park in the UBC Endowment Lands – a great place for hiking, walking, jogging and even mountain biking (but not “cycling”).

 Vancouver Bike Trails

-Other best places for leisurely bike rides (i.e., flat paved areas) include the following:
+Other best places for leisurely bike rides (i.e., flat paved areas with only slight hills) include the following: